CITR-FM: News

-CiTR has a news department, which produces News 101, a live, volunteer-produced, student and community newscast.
-The news department provides original coverage of local, provincial, federal, and international news, from an independent perspective.
-The news department does not cover crime or other sensationalized news stories, choosing instead to cover politics, social justice and environment topics.
+CiTR had a news department, which produced News 101, a live, volunteer-produced, student and community newscast.
+The news department provided original coverage of local, provincial, federal, and international news, from an independent perspective.
+The news department did not cover crime or other sensationalized news stories, choosing instead to cover politics, social justice and environment topics.

-News 101 is broadcast once-weekly, on Fridays at 5pm PST.
+News 101 was formerly broadcast once-weekly, on Fridays at 5pm PST.

 CiTR News produced a special series covering the 2010 Olympics in Vancouver, including a special 'Eyes on the Street' segment.

 CiTR News also produced notable coverage of the APEC protests at UBC in 1997.